 Daki and Savage (2010) did a randomized control trial study to evaluate if SFBT was effective with the academic, motivational, and socioemotional needs of children who also have reading difficulties.
-This SFBT, unlike the other study, was in a group setting.
+This SFBT, unlike in the other study, was performed in a group setting.
 Fourteen participants, all with reading difficulties, were equally divided into a control group and an intervention group.
 The participants included nine boys and five girls ages 7 to 14 years old.
-The intervention group participants were given five 40-minute sessions that used SFBT techniques eliciting exceptions, asking the miracle question, using scaling questions to monitor goal progress, and presenting students with homework-like tasks.
-Multiple tests were given alongside the SFBT to help the researchers these needs.
-The study found that out of all the different techniques used to improve the students’ needs and reading difficulties, SFBT was the most effective (Daki & Savage, 2010).
-Once again, that SFBT is very effective when used with children and adolescents.
+The intervention group participants were given five 40-minute sessions that used SFBT techniques, such as eliciting exceptions, asking the miracle question, using scaling questions to monitor goal progress, and presenting students with homework-like tasks.
+Multiple tests were given alongside the SFBT to help the researchers evaluate these needs.
+The study found that, out of all the different techniques used to improve the students’ needs and reading difficulties, SFBT was the most effective (Daki & Savage, 2010).
+Once again, this shows that SFBT is very effective when used with children and adolescents.
 This information is essential to my work within a school so that I can implement it into both my individual and group counseling sessions.

 Summary

 As a school counselor, I plan to use an eclectic approach combing solution-focused brief therapy, cognitive-behavioral therapy, and person-centered therapy.
-I strongly believe that the young students will be heavily influenced by the environmental factors that surround them and that those should be considered when developing my process of change with them.When using actual therapeutic techniques, I plan to follow solution-focused or cognitive-behavioral based techniques, depending on the situation research has shown both of them to be effective.
+I strongly believe that the young students with whom I will work will be heavily influenced by the environmental factors that surround them, and that those should be considered when developing my process of change with them.
+My process of change will focus on making goals and solutions through a mutual relationship with the client, where the student is in charge of his or her own answers.
+When using actual therapeutic techniques, I plan to follow solution-focused or cognitive-behavioral based techniques, depending on the situation; research has shown both of them to be effective.

 References